kosua20/MIDIVisualizer/README.md

 ### Dependencies

-MIDIVisualizer depends on the [GLFW3 library](http://www.glfw.org), the [Native File Dialog library](https://github.com/mlabbe/nativefiledialog) and [RtMidi17](https://github.com/jcelerier/RtMidi17/), all included in the repository and built along with the main executable.
+MIDIVisualizer depends on the [GLFW3 library](http://www.glfw.org), the sr_gui library](https://github.com/kosua20/sr_gui) and [RtMidi17](https://github.com/jcelerier/RtMidi17/), all included in the repository and built along with the main executable.
 It also optionally relies on [FFMPEG](https://ffmpeg.org) v4.2 for video export.
 For licensing reasons only MPEG-2 and MPEG-4 exports are supported for now in the release builds.

 On macOS and Windows, no additional dependencies are required.
-On Linux, you will need to have the following packages installed: `xorg-dev libgtk-3-dev libasound2-dev`, and if you plan on using FFMPEG, `ffmpeg libavcodec-dev libavformat-dev libavdevice-dev`.
+On Linux, you will need to have the following packages installed: `xorg-dev libgtk-3-dev libnotify libasound2-dev`, and if you plan on using FFMPEG, `ffmpeg libavcodec-dev libavformat-dev libavdevice-dev`.

 ## Development